aaronlu1985/ntu-1811-doc/lesson-03.md

-# Lesson 03 : Get to know HTML
+# Lesson 03 : Getting to know HTML